mattiatantardini/python-project-template/README.md

 You will be asked to choose among the available templates and some additional information (project name, project directory, etc.) to set up the project.

+## Docs
+You can find modere detailed documentation about this project, how to use this template and an explanation on the tools used in the [github pages](https://mattiatantardini.github.io/python-project-template/) of the repo.

 ## Contribution
 Any comment, feedback and contribution is very welcomed!
 Please use the github issue tracker as a preferential way to give your contribution.